 Upholding the National Code for Providers of Education and Training to Overseas Students 2018 (National Code) is essential to the quality of Australia’s education sector, promote the interests of students, and facilitate positive relationships between providers, students, and education agents.

 ASQA uses a risk-based approach to determine the most significant risks to the VET and ELICOS sectors.

-We work in partnership with the Department of Education and sector representatives to monitor evidence of malpractice in onshore transfers and will take regulatory action as appropriate where we find instances of non-compliance.
+We work in partnership with the Department of Education and sector representatives to monitor evidence of malpractice in onshore transfers and concurrent enrolment practices and will take regulatory action as appropriate where we find instances of non-compliance.
 This will safeguard the quality of VET delivery to this cohort of students.